-INSY 5379, BUSINESS ANALYTICS CAPSTONE PROJECT, 3 Hours.
+INSY 5379.
+BUSINESS ANALYTICS CAPSTONE.
+3 Hours.

-This is a hands-on, project-oriented course that gives students an opportunity to apply their learning to real-world problems.
-Students will draw on their repertoire of analytical skills to develop appropriate solutions to one or more challenging projects.
+This is a hands-on course that gives students an opportunity to apply their learning to real-world problems.
+Students will draw on their repertoire of analytical skills to work on one or more challenging projects.
 In-class discussions will include advanced topics in AI, Machine Learning, NLP, and other contemporary technologies.
 In addition to preparing a detailed report, students will present their findings to faculty and/or members of the business community.
 The course places considerable emphasis on problem-solving as well as on written and oral communication skills.
 Prerequisite: INSY 5378.